 28Search and Rescue in Canadian and Adjacent Waters

 1The Canadian Forces (CF) in co-operation with the Canadian Coast Guard (CCG) has overall responsibility for coordination of federal aeronautical and maritime Search and Rescue (SAR) activities in Canada, including Canadian waters and the high seas off the coasts of Canada.
 The CF provides dedicated SAR aircraft in support to marine SAR incidents.
 The CCG coordinates maritime SAR activities within this area and provides dedicated maritime SAR vessels in strategic locations.
 Joint Rescue Coordination Centres (JRCC) are maintained at Victoria, B.C., Trenton, Ont. and Halifax, N.S.
 These centres are staffed 24 hours a day by Canadian Forces and Canadian Coast Guard personnel.
 Each JRCC is responsible for an internationally agreed designated area known as a Search and Rescue Region (SRR) (see plate A.1).
-In addition, a Maritime Rescue Sub Centre (MRSC), staffed by Coast Guard Personnel is located in Québec, Qué, to coordinate local maritime SAR operations.
-MRSC Québec’s Search and Rescue Sub-region (SRS) includes the areas of the St. Lawrence River and the north and central parts of the Gulf of St. Lawrence (See Annex A4).
+In addition, two Maritime Rescue Sub Centres (MRSC), staffed by Coast Guard Personnel are located in Québec, QC, and St. John’s, Newfoundland to coordinate local maritime SAR operations.
+(See Annex A4).

 2The "Oceans Act” and the “Canada Shipping Act, 2001" (CSA, 2001) provide for the Minister of Fisheries and Oceans to delegate the authority necessary for maritime Search and Rescue coordination.
 This authority as exercised by JRCCs and MRSCs, empowers the SAR co-ordinator on duty, when he/she has knowledge of an actual distress, or a missing vessel or if signals or other information indicate a distress situation may exist, to order all vessels within a specified area to report their position, to take part in a search, and to carry out such other SAR operations as deemed necessary.